SpinalHDL/SpinalDoc/spinal/examples/introduction.md

 Examples could be split in two familly :

-The ones that use traditional approaches and doesn't asks many effort to be understood :
+The ones that use traditional implementation approaches and doesn't asks many effort to be understood :

 - [Simple ones](/SpinalDoc/spinal/examples/simple_ones/)
 - [VGA controller](/SpinalDoc/spinal/examples/vga/)